Pet Wellness:More Resources & Links

 Deb Kearney — Veterinary Technician

-Deb is a Veterinary Technician who has been working at Norwell Veterinary Hospital for over 10 years.
+Deb has been working at Norwell Veterinary Hospital since 2003.
+She always enjoys spending time with our clients and their pets.
 Deb has a special interest in wellness care and preventive medicine.
-She also hopes to pass the National Veterinary Technician Exam and become certified.

 In her free time, Deb loves to be outdoors; she enjoys hiking, camping, fishing, birding and spending time with her pets Sheriff, Sasha, James, Anthony, Elsa, and Moses.